 Tropical rainforests are the most biologically diverse ecosystems on earth, and, despite covering just a small portion of the world’s service, are home to around 80% of its biodiversity.
 Indonesia’s 88,496,000 hectares of forest represents 10% of the world’s remaining tropical forest, and are, despite massive levels of deforestation, the largest contiguous area of forest in Asia (FAO, 2009).

-The major tropical forest type found throughout Indonesia and Malaysia is evergreen dipterocarp forest, which is found in both lowland and hill areas, and provides suitable habitat for the islands’ wild orangutans, tigers, rhinos, elephants, leopards and
+The major tropical forest type found throughout Indonesia and Malaysia is evergreen dipterocarp forest, which is found in both lowland and hill areas.
+This forest type provides suitable habitat for the islands’ wild orangutans, tigers, rhinos, elephants, leopards and proboscis monkeys, as well as numerous other species (WWF, 2010).
+Dipterocarp forests are tropical forests dominated by trees of the Dipterocarpaceae family, trees known for their incredible size and durability, and are the most luxuriant and diverse of all plant communities found on the islands.

-Fossil pollen from dipterocarp trees found in Sarawak has been dated as far back as 30 million years (Rautner et al, 2005), but despite once covering much of the region, huge rates of land clearance, particularly for the Borneo ironwood tree (
+Fossil pollen from dipterocarp trees found in Sarawak has been dated as far back as 30 million years (Rautner et. al., 2005), but despite once covering much of the region, huge rates of land clearance, particularly for the Borneo ironwood tree (Eusyderoxylon zwageri), has seen a dramatic decrease in the amount of dipterocarp forest in Borneo.

 Peats swamp forests are lowland forests that have formed over thousands of years, in areas where waterlogged soils prevent dead leaves and wood from fully decomposing, and where decomposition rates are exceeded by the addition of further dead materials from the forest, leading to an accumulation of peat (Harrison, 2009).
-Peat swamps are usually found close to the coastline or near the shores of lakes, and form extensive, gently domed deposits, which can extend up to 200 km inland, and reach thicknesses of up to 20 meters (Page et al, 2004).
-Unlike freshwater swamps, which cover large areas of Borneo and Sumatra and receive water from
+Peat swamps are usually found close to the coastline or near the shores of lakes, and form extensive, gently domed deposits, which can extend up to 200 km inland, and reach thicknesses of up to 20 meters (Page et. al., 2004).
+Unlike freshwater swamps, which cover large areas of Borneo and Sumatra and receive water from mineral rich river floodwaters, the spongy and unstable beds of peat swamp forests receive the vast majority of their nutrient influx from rain, with the exception of peripheral, shallow peats, which are subject to tidal or riverine inundations (Harrison, 2009).
+As such, these forests are generally nutrient poor (Rautner et. al., 2005), and, in order to cope, plants of peat swamp forests have developed strong toxic and physical defenses.
+It is these defenses that prevent leaves from decaying when they fall to the forest floor, and they build up as peat.

 Despite their lack of nutrients and the fact that they contain a lower density and diversity of flora and fauna than dryland dipterocarp forests, peat swamp forests contain a large number of endemic species, and are considered important reservoirs of biodiversity (Harrison, 2009), with Borneo’s peat swamp forests home to at least 927 species of flowering plant and ferns (Anderson, 1963).